chfoo/cobbletext/README.md

 ## Quick start

 See [INSTALL.md](INSTALL.md) for building the library.

 For prebuilt libraries, check the Releases section in the GitHub repository.
+Prebuilt libraries might not always work.
+Check the troubleshooting section for details.

 Note that on Windows, using the C++ API requires static linking at this time.

 ### Prepare context